-(G) In new construction, staff restroom facilities with a lavatory shall be accessible to kitchen staff without traversing resident use areas.
-The restroom door shall not open directly into the kitchen, e.g., provide a vestibule.
+(G) In new construction, a staff restroom facility with a lavatory must be accessible to kitchen staff without traversing resident use areas.
+The restroom door must not open directly into the kitchen, e.g., provide a vestibule.

-(H) In new construction, janitorial facilities shall be provided exclusively for the kitchen and shall be located in and entered from the kitchen.
+(H) In new construction, a janitorial facility must be provided exclusively for the kitchen and must be located in and entered from the kitchen.

-(I) Nonabsorbent smooth finishes or surfaces shall be used on kitchen floors, walls, and ceilings.
-Such surfaces shall be capable of being sanitized to maintain a healthful environment.
+(I) Nonabsorbent smooth finishes or surfaces must be used on kitchen floors, walls, and ceilings.
+Such surfaces must be capable of being sanitized to maintain a healthful environment.

-(J) All operable window openings shall be screened.
-Doors opening to the outside of the building shall have self-closing devices.
+(J) All operable window openings must be screened.
+A door opening to the outside of the building must have self-closing devices.

 (7) Food storage areas (main/kitchen).

-(A) In new construction, food storage areas shall be planned on the basis of the number and type of resident meals to be served.
-The size and layout of dry foods storage shall be prepared by or designed under the direction of a licensed or registered dietitian.
+(A) In new construction, a food storage area must be planned on the basis of the number and type of resident meals to be served.
+The size and layout of dry foods storage must be prepared by or designed under the direction of a licensed or registered dietitian.

-(B) Food storage areas shall provide for storage of a four-day minimum supply of nonperishable foods at all times.
+(B) Food storage areas must provide for storage of a four-day minimum supply of nonperishable foods at all times.

-(C) Shelves shall be movable metal or sealed lumber, and walls must be finished with a nonabsorbent finish to provide a cleanable surface.
+(C) Shelves must be movable metal or sealed lumber, and walls must be finished with a nonabsorbent finish to provide a cleanable surface.

-(D) Dry food storage shall have an approved venting system to provide for positive air circulation.
+(D) Dry food storage must have an approved venting system to provide for positive air circulation.

-(E) The maximum room temperature for food storage shall not exceed 85 degrees Fahrenheit at all times.
-The measurement shall be taken at the five-foot level.
+(E) The maximum room temperature for food storage must not exceed 85 degrees Fahrenheit at all times.
+The measurement must be taken at the five-foot level.

 (F) Food storage areas may be located apart from the food preparation area as long as there is space adjacent to the kitchen for necessary daily stores.